 - Join or develop a wider community focused on observation

-You may be able to learn more about observation by joining with other teachers across a trust, a local authority or a subject group.
+You may be able to learn more about lesson observation and ideas for progression by joining with other teachers across a trust, a local authority or a subject group.
 ‘Developing Teachers’ tells the story of how the Academy of Singapore Teachers supports a network of 70 lead Physics teachers across 170 schools

 - Share your findings externally